Industrial Titanes: ToughBooks from Shanghai

 Mass production of the notebooks started in the end of the 1980s.
 Each new generation of notebooks is more compact, more productive, has more options, and approaches desktop computers to extend that it nearly removed it from the market now.

 ToughBooks are the notebooks placed in special bodies that protect them from dust, water and humidity, heat, explosions, and other occurrences that may cause death to regular device.
-The lot of such "immortal" industrial ToughBooks was shipped by Delivery World in the beginning of July from Shanghai to Moscow.
-The customer performed all customs formalities himself, and delivered devices are already available in the specialized showrooms of the Russian capital.Back to news list
+The lot of such "immortal" industrial ToughBooks was shipped by Delivery World in the beginning of July from Shanghai .
+The customer performed all customs formalities himself, and delivered devices are already available in the specialized showrooms of the n capital.Back to news list